mimminou/oasa3/README.md

 # OASA3

 ### What is OASA3
-OASA3 is a Python 3 port of the OASA python library, it can be a good alternative to other depiction libraries such as pybel (which ironically is based on OASA itself) and the notoriously hard to install RDKIT.
+OASA3 is a Python 3 compatible version of the OASA python library, it can be a good alternative to other depiction libraries such as pybel (which ironically is based on OASA itself) and the notoriously hard to install RDKIT.

-Do not expect everything to work, unit testing ran 77 tests with only 1 failed run and i have no idea how to fix it because there is no documentation, all depiction functions and coordinate generation tools should work flawlessly though, which is all i needed from this library anyways.

 ### Installation